MeGaNeKoS/CR-Unblocker/README.md

 Alternatively you can just download the source and package it yourself.
 The extension is tested in Firefox, but it should also work in all other browsers supporting WebExtensions API.

+## Status & Monitoring
+We publish live service status at [community-proxy.meganeko.dev/monitor](https://community-proxy.meganeko.dev/monitor), which also feeds our uptime robot alerts.
+If you want to inspect the HAProxy backend directly, the raw statistics dashboard is available at [community-proxy.meganeko.dev/stats](https://community-proxy.meganeko.dev/stats).

 ## How to Install CR-Unblocker on Android (Two Methods)

 ### **Option 1: Easiest Way (Desktop View in Firefox Mobile)**